rafamel/yaml-import/README.md

 ### `!!import/dirSeq` *dir*

-It will create a `sequence` (array), and the contents of each of the files found within the directory (recursive) will be an element of the array.
+It will create a `sequence` (array), and the contents of each of the files found within the directory (recursively) will be an element of the array.

 ```yaml
 !!import/dirSeq myNice/dir